-Herbal remedies may be appealing, but it’s important to note that the U.S. Food and Drug Administration (FDA) doesn’t regulate dietary supplements the same way they regulate drugs.
-The agency monitors supplements for safety, but doesn’t evaluate the effectiveness of health claims.
+Herbal remedies may be appealing.
+However, the U.S. Food and Drug Administration (FDA) doesn’t regulate dietary supplements in the same way they regulate medications.
+The agency monitors supplements for safety, but it doesn’t evaluate the validity of health claims.

 St. John’s wort is an herb some people use to treat depression.
-According to the March of Dimes, there’s simply not enough research to know if this is safe for treating postpartum depression.
+According to March of Dimes, there’s simply not enough research to know if this supplement is safe for treating postpartum depression.

-There’s some evidence that low intake of omega-3 fatty acids may be associated with postpartum depression.
-However, there’s not enough research to know if taking supplements would improve symptoms.
+There’s some evidence that a lack of omega-3 fatty acids may be associated with postpartum depression.
+However, there’s not enough research to know if taking omega-3 supplements would improve symptoms.

 What causes postpartum depression?